The end of the La Niña extreme weather phenomenon is predicted for 2023

 According to the International Research Institute for Climate and Society Columbia Climate Schoolthe two weather phenomena generally develop from April to June and reach their maximum intensity from October to February.

-« If the globe goes into El Niño, it means more rain for the corn belt in the Midwest and cereals in general, which could be beneficial said Mr. Michael Ferrari, scientific director of Climate Alphaat theAssociated Press.
+« If the globe goes into El Niño, it means more rain for the corn belt in the Midwest and cereals in general, which might be beneficial said Mr. Michael Ferrari, scientific director of Climate Alphaat theAssociated Press.

 In the past three years of La Niña, the United States has experienced 14 hurricanes and tropical storms with damage worth $252 billion.